Takehana Station: Lines

 Takehana Station is a station on the Takehana Line, and is located 8.6 kilometers from the terminus of the line at Kasamatsu.

 Station layout

 Takehana Station has one ground-level side platform serving a single bi-directional track.
 The station is unattended.

-Adjacent stations

 History

 Takehana Station opened on June 25, 1921.
 On February 18, 1929, it changed its name to Sakaemachi Station (栄町駅).
 It reverted to its original name on January 1, 1951.